-Status: Under Review
+Status : Under Review Response required:

-The integrated Waste Management Plan is a statutory requirement in the Waste Act 59 of 2008 Section 11:
+The integrated Waste Management Plan is a Done in consultation with Department of

+statutory requirement in the Waste Act 59 of Environmental Affairs.

+2008 Section 11: Improved access control at landfill sites.

-The IWMP of Prince Albert Municipality was adopted in 2005 and is currently under review.
+The IWMP of Prince Albert Municipality was Encourage waste minimisation and recycling.

+adopted in 2005 and is currently under review.

-Often given very little or no priority in most areas, waste management within the PAMUN is displaying distress signals.
-A concerted effort is being made by the DEA&DP to development 2nd generation integrated Waste Management Plan's (IWMP) in the Municipality that is aligned to National, Provincial, District IWMP'S and Municipal By Laws.
-Also licensing existing waste facilities are underway, implementation initiatives will meet Provincial diversion targets and save landfill airspace, and registering of waste facilities and reporting to Provincial Waste information System (IPWIS) are part of the action plan to address the current shortcomings of waste management locally.
+Projects identified:

+Often given very little or no priority in most Waste Separation

+areas, waste management within the PAMUN Waste Minimisation

+is displaying distress signals.
+A concerted effort Awareness campaigns

+is being made by the DEA&DP to Clean up projects

+development 2 nd generation integrated Implement findings of Clean Town task team

+Waste Management Plan's (IWMP) in the

+Municipality that is aligned to National,

+Provincial, District IWMP'S and Municipal By

+Laws.
+Also licensing existing waste facilities are

+underway, implementation initiatives will

+meet Provincial diversion targets and save

+landfill airspace, and registering of waste

+facilities and reporting to Provincial Waste

+information System (IPWIS) are part of the

+action plan to address the current

+shortcomings of waste management locally.